TyGordon/Constructables/README.md

 - Needs final touches and some superstructure

 CL Cazzoduro**
-- Needs final touches and moure armoring
+- Needs final touches and more armoring

 CL P-Argus*
-- Needs enginges and turrets redone
+- Needs engines and turrets redone

 DD Barzotto